FAQs

 • How many visits will I need?

-This depends on your condition, goals, and progress.
-Some patients feel better after just a few sessions, while others benefit from a longer plan of care.
-Your therapist will discuss expectations at your first visit.
+The number of visits required varies based on your specific condition, treatment goals, and progress.
+Some patients experience improvement after just a few sessions, while others benefit from a more extended care plan.
+Your therapist will discuss expected treatment duration during your initial visit.

 • What if I need to cancel?

-Please give us at least 24 hours’ notice if you can’t make your appointment.
-This allows us to offer the slot to another patient in need.
+We kindly request at least 24 hours' notice for appointment cancellations.
+This allows us to offer the time slot to another patient who may need care.

 • What makes physical therapy different from other care?

-Physical therapy focuses on treating the root cause of pain or limitation—not just symptoms.
-We use hands-on treatment, exercise, education, and lifestyle strategies to help you move better, heal faster, and prevent future injury.
+Physical therapy focuses on addressing the underlying cause of pain or limitation, not just treating symptoms.
+Our approach combines hands-on treatment, targeted exercises, patient education, and lifestyle strategies.
+This comprehensive method aims to improve mobility, accelerate healing, and prevent future injuries.